 Money, sex, pleasure … Nope.
 The key to happiness is something entirely different … something anyone can have and at any time.
 It’s a tweak of mindset.

-Gratitude and mindfulness are pretty much the essentials to a healthy mental state, health eating habits, healthy relationships with both yourself and others.
+Gratitude and mindfulness are pretty much the essentials to a healthy mental state, better eating habits, flourishing relationships with both yourself and others.

 They are both practices that will no doubt help you live a more loving and happier life,